Relative Clauses in English Grammar

 Who, which, that can refer to subject or an object, it is easy to figure out which one they stand for:

-the boy (who/whom) I met at the summer camp
+- the girl (who/whom) I met at the summer camp

 Relative Pronouns with a Preposition